 In 2008, Coke's U.S. ad spending totaled $752 million, per Ad Age.

-Marketing programs -- particularly on college campuses and backing Sprite -- aimed at African-Americans are also an emphasis point.
+Marketing programs -- particularly on college campuses and backing Sprite -- aimed at African-Americans are also a focal point.
 The company, which ran a memorable spot in the Super Bowl several years ago, said it was the first time there were two African-American coaches.
 It may look to extend promotions behind Black History Month into an extended effort that could reach three months.

 Among moms, Bayne said TV will continue to be a linchpin of all efforts.